2022 RFP Trends & Benchmarks

 This could mean that proposal teams have been more successful at assigning sections to other departments to write.
 Alternatively, increased use of RFP software may be unlocking new efficiencies and contributing to faster writing speed.

 The decrease in time spent writing each RFP by proposal managers this year vs. last

 Key Takeaways: How to Balance Writing Vs. Speed

 Writing time per RFPs held steady this year, despite win rates and volume going down.
 This shows that teams are still investing a similar amount of time in completing each response.
 So how can you make sure your team is keeping up with managing proposal quality with submission speed?

 Here’s how to respond like a top performer:

 Dedicate more time to writing: Generally, teams that invest more time in writing, win more (in combination with other factors).

-Deploy a dedicated software: If you’re an RFP manager, and you’re not using a new tool that decreases the amount of time you spend on a each response, you may be missing out on efficiencies that other proposal roles are gaining.
+Deploy a dedicated software: If you’re a proposal manager, and you’re not using a new RFP or RFI tool that decreases the amount of time you spend on a each response, you may be missing out on efficiencies that other proposal roles are gaining.